ToF-/bowling-score-lisp/src/the-bowling-score-kata.md

 # The Bowling Score Kata

-Let's get back at the Bowling Score Kata.
-Most probably the core of our program will be a function that, given a list of rolls, returns the score value.
+The main part of our program will be a function that given an input list of rolls computes the score for these rolls.

-Several obstacles present themselves :

-- the bonus rule is different on the last frame of the game :
-    - when playing frames 1 to 9, a spare or a strike causes following rolls in the input list to be added as extra points in the frame score
-    - when playing frame 10, rolling a spare or a strike doesn't create additional extra points, the input is already filled with the extra roll or rolls

-- the input doesn't contain an indication of which frame we are currently counting, this information depends on the content of a given element in the list :
+The input list contains no indication of which frame a roll is part of, so we have to keep track of the frame number.

+On the tenth frame, a strike on the first roll will grant two more rolls, but a strike on these rolls will not generate new bonus.

+Thus, the game

+`10  10  10  0 0  0 0  0 0  0 0  0 0  0 0  0 0`

+will yield a score of 60, but the game

+`0 0  0 0  0 0  0 0  0 0  0 0  0 0  0 0  0 0  10 10 10`

+will yield a score of only 30.

+The way to keep track of frames is to look for tens :
-    - if we are at the beginning of a frame, and the roll is 10, the next frame will start on the next roll in the list
+    - a 10 at the beginning of the list means a strike, and the second frame starts with the second roll is the list
+    - a 10 at the beginning of a frame also means that the next roll is the first of a new frame, except if we are already at frame 10
-    - otherwise the next frame will start 2 rolls from our position in the list
+    - otherwise a frame is composed of 2 rolls

 Thus in order to correctly compute the score, our function will have to keep track of
+    - the frame number
+    - the remaining rolls to count from the list
     - the accumulating score
-    - where the next frame is starting in the list of roll, or what are the remaining rolls to count
-    - are we on frame 10 already

-The TDD method consists in creating capacities for the program one step at a time, following a cycle of
+The TDD method consists in creating capacities for the program one step at a time, following a cycle of 3 steps:
 - writing a failing test
-- make the pass
+- making the test pass
-- refactor
+- refactoring

 Our todo list for the Bowling Score Kata starts with simple cases and progressively adds features :
 - averages games (no bonus points)